Complications of Mesothelioma

 Complications of Chemotherapy

 Chemotherapy is a common treatment strategy for most mesothelioma patients.
-It involves the administration of drugs to target fast-growing cells.
-Because this is a non-specific treatment, some healthy cells will also be affected.
-The death of healthy cells leads to side effects.
+It involves administering drugs to target fast-growing cells.
+Because this is a non-specific treatment, some healthy cells will also be affected, and the death of healthy cells leads to side effects.

-It can affect your immune system and put you at higher risk of having life-threatening infections.
+Chemotherapy can affect your immune system and put you at a higher risk of having life-threatening infections.
+A common infection seen in pleural mesothelioma patients is pneumonia.
 If your platelets decrease to a dangerous level, you can be at a higher risk of bleeding.[4]

 - Lung tissue damage